 But the relevant policy says that when a commissioner joins the meeting remotely, "a majority of Commissioners shall be physically present."
 At the April 27 meeting, Commissioner Christopher McGinley was not present, leaving only two commissioners in the room, Farah Jimenez and chair Joyce Wilkerson.

 The five-member body has only four members now because the state senate has yet to confirm Gov. Wolf's nomination of Estelle Richman to fill the seat vacated by Feather Houstoun.
 Richman has been attending the meetings as an observer.

 Haver said that in leaving without explanation, Green disrespected the people and the process.
 "Mr Green owes an explanation to the people why he didn't listen to all the information on what he voted on," she said.

-At that meeting, the SRC voted on nearly 50 resolutions, including amendments to some charter agreements and a several contracts, including one allocating $149 million to operate alternative schools for the next five years.
+the SRC voted on nearly 50 resolutions, including amendments to some charter agreements and a several contracts, including one allocating $149 million to operate alternative schools for the next five years.

 At the May 1 meeting, the SRC voted to approve eight charter renewals, started the nonrenewal process for one charter, and delayed a voting on a second nonrenewal recommendation.
 It also voted on two charter amendments.

 The April 27 meeting had 58 registered speakers, and the May 1 meeting had more than 30.
 At both meetings, Green left during the earlier part of the speaker segments and called back just before the vote on resolutions was about to start.